 |Nothing says "Spring" like a fresh loaf of baked bread!
 PHOTO: Cranberry Apple Walnut Bread|

-If you have a bread machine, well all the better but if not a Kitchen Aid Stand Mixer with a Dough Hook works just as well.
+If you have a bread machine, (mine here is the BREADMAN ULTIMATE ), well all the better but if not a Kitchen Aid Stand Mixer with a Dough Hook works just as well.

 RECIPE: Bread Machine Sandwich Bread - 2 lb Loaf

 3/4 Cup Milk